vim-ctrlspace/vim-ctrlspace/README.md

 Buffer and file lists are rather obvious ones.
 You can look for buffers/files with fuzzy search algorithm.
-Each tab page contains its own buffer list with buffers related to that tab only. _Related_ means the given buffer has been shown in that tab at least once.
+Each tab page contains its own buffer list with buffers related to that tab only. _Related_ means the given buffer has been shown in the given tab at least once.
 In that way you get separate sets of buffers per each tab.
 And that's really useful.
 Of course, the _all buffers_ mode is still available.

 The workspace list is something very unique.
 You can name your tabs and you can save the whole set of tabs and buffers as a workspace in your project directory